Dina-Server/Dinasuvadu.com/README.md

 # Dinasuvadu.com
-its adeveloping headless wordpress by dinasuvadu team
+its adeveloping headless wordpress by dinasuvadu team!!!